Doctoral Degree Regulations

 Preliminary Examination

 A student becomes a candidate for the PhD when the preliminary examination has been passed.
 The examination ordinarily covers both the major field and related work, although some degree programs cover such field expertise in a separate qualifying examination.
 Please consult the program page in this bulletin or the degree program website for individual department or program procedures.
 The preliminary examination must be scheduled, with an approved committee, at least thirty days in advance.
 Students must be registered in the term during which they take the preliminary examination.
 The examination may occur during the break between terms if the student is registered for the terms before and after the break.
-The preliminary examination may be in person or via remote videoconference, and all members must participate synchronously for the entire duration of the examination.
+The preliminary examination may be in person or via remote videoconference, and all members must participate synchronously and interactively for the entire duration of the examination.

 The qualifying and/or preliminary examination may also be used as the completion exercise for awarding a master’s degree for a terminal master’s or, where appropriate, for awarding a master’s degree en route to the PhD.